 - Click on the select button to continue.

-Make sure filter mode is Include, and you have selected the correct filter to identify single session Windows 10 Azure Virtual Desktop VMs based on the device name.
+Make sure filter mode is included, and you have selected the correct filter to identify single session Windows 10 Azure Virtual Desktop VMs based on the device name.

-Click on Review + Save button to save the configuration/assignment.
+Click on the Review + Save button to save the configuration/assignment.

 Now, let’s look into the results of the scenario explained above.
-You can check the reports from a particular configuration profile (administrative template) – Device Status tab.
+You can check the reports from a particular configuration profile (administrative template) – The device Status tab.
 This administrative template policy is deployed to all the users.

 - Not Applicable means these are physical devices excluded because we are deploying this policy to users ONLY when they use WVD/AVD single session AVD VMs.

 - Succeeded means these are Azure Virtual Desktop VMs.
 The policy is deployed ONLY when the user is going into Windows 10 single session VM.

 - Use filters (preview) when assigning your apps, policies, and profiles in Microsoft Endpoint Manager https://docs.microsoft.com/en-us/mem/intune/fundamentals/filters